berachain/docs/apps/core/content/nodes/quickstart.md

 ## Check Sync Status 🔄

-To check on the sync status, in another terminal run the following:
+To check on the sync status of the consensus layer, in another terminal run the following which will retrieve the current block height from the consensus client:

 ```bash
 # Don't have jq? `brew install jq`;